Key Law Licence benefits

-Our Law Licence supports copyright compliance across law firms and barristers’ chambers in the UK, and globally through our Extended Multinational Law Licence.
-Copyright compliance is not just a legal obligation, but also an ethical one.
-CLA champions ethical and responsible content use within the legal sector.
+CLA’s Law Licence supports copyright risk management and compliance across law firms and barristers’ chambers in the UK, and globally through the Extended Multinational Law Licence.

 Do you subscribe to a legal database?